Reporting Capital Gains and Losses

 Gains from involuntary conversions (other than from casualty or theft) of capital assets not held for business or profit,

-To figure the overall gain or loss from transactions reported on Form 8949, and
+Overall gain or loss from transactions reported on Form 8949;

 On Form 8949, enter all sales and exchanges of capital assets, including stocks, bonds, etc., and real estate (if not reported